aguizaro/CSE101/README.md

 # CSE101_PROJECTS
-Select C and C++ projects from the CSE:101: Data Structures and Algorithms course at UCSC.
+Select C and C++ projects from the CSE: 101: Data Structures and Algorithms course at UCSC.

 ## Lex
 This project contains files: